General Theory of Music by Icosahedron 1: A bridge between "artificial" scales and "natural" scales, Duality between chromatic scale and Pythagorean chain, and Golden Major Minor Self-Duality: Introduction

 Also, symmetry transformations of the icosahedron naturally lead to generalization of the major/minor triads and scales through these musical icosahedra.
 This means that we obtain the third axis for the major/minor scale space; the first axis shows whether a given scale is major or minor, the second axis shows the key of a given scale, and then, the third axis shows what kind of the musical icosahedra correspond to a given scale.
 At this point, it is unclear that the generalized major/minor triads and scales naturally correspond to human emotion, just as the major (minor) triads/scales correspond to bright (dark) impressions.

 Figure~\ref{summary} shows the summary of our study.

 This paper is organized as follows.
 In Section II, we review some properties of the icosahedron: symmetry and golden triangle.
-In Section III, we introduce the concept of a musical icosahedron and explain how the topology of scales are reflected on the musical icosahedra (neighboring condition), and show links between ``artificial" scales and ``natural" scales.
-In Section IV, we introduce the musical icosahedra satisfying the neighboring condition for the Pythagorean chain and one of the whole tone scales, and show some duality relations between the chromatic scale and the Pythagorean chain.
+In Section III, we introduce the concept of a musical icosahedron and explain how the topology of scales are reflected on the musical icosahedra (neighboring/distant condition), and show links between ``artificial" scales and ``natural" scales.
+In Section IV, we introduce the musical icosahedra satisfying the neighboring condition for the Pythagorean chain and neighboring condition for one of the whole tone scales and distant condition for the other whole tone scale, and show some duality relations between the chromatic scale and the Pythagorean chain.
 In Section V, we show other kinds of musical icosahedra that have the same fundamental properties as the musical icosahedra shown in Section II and Section III, and their special characteristics (Golden Major Minor Self-Duality).
 In Appendix, we list all the scales we deal with in this paper.
 Because we would like to make this paper accessible to a variety of readers, we review musically well-known concepts in a simplified way for those who are not familiar with music and do not use mathematical-set-theory for those who are not familiar with mathematics (also for avoiding the confusion caused by the fact that the ``set" in music theory is different from the ``set" in mathematics).

 This paper may be regarded as the fourth part of the following stories of strange connections among polyhedra, music, and astronomy; (i) Plato said that the four Platonic solids each make up one of the four classical elements, (ii) Plato paired astronomy (visual art) and scale (auditory art), (iii) Kepler tried to explain the orbits of planets in the solar system by using Platonic solids in the beginning, and then, he derived the famous Kepler's law stimulated by music of the spheres, (iv) We found that the Platonic solids link various musical concepts.